xy-wang-4/svl_robot_bringup/README.md

 -  svl vehicle sensor configuration file

 # Remaining Issues
-Currently, it is using GPS messages to publish /odom -> /base_link tf for simulation.
+Currently, it is using GPS odometry to publish /odom -> /base_link tf for simulation.

 (To do) use wheel odometry / imu.
 Will be updated later.